anisha-w/TwitterClone/README.md

 Part 1:
 * Focuses on developing the backend of the twitter engine.
-* Simulator engine is created that internally invokes the actions of a normal user like registering itself, subscribing to other users, sending tweet posts, and retweeting other users’ tweets.
+* Simulator engine is developed that emulate multiple users and invokes the actions of a normal user like registering itself, subscribing to other users, sending tweet posts, and retweeting other users’ tweets.

 Part 2 :
 * Integrate WebSockets to provide a web interface